 The built environment comprises rich streams of data with much of it remaining invisible.
 Capturing and properly harnessing this data will allow building owners and occupants to better manage risk and create ‘smart’ buildings.
-The advent of IoT technologies is accelerating the collection of data, enabling greater insights into how buildings operate.
-Comprehensively interpreting data can highlight possible failure points, identify where opportunities may lay to improve the indoor environment, reduce absenteeism, improve productivity and decrease costs such as maintenance, energy, insurance and employees.
+The advent of Internet of Things (IoT) technologies is accelerating this collection of data, enabling greater insights into how buildings function.
+Comprehensively interpreting data can highlight possible failure points, identify where opportunities may lay to improve the indoor environment, reduce absenteeism, improve productivity and decrease operating costs associated with maintenance, energy, insurance and employees.

-The collection of most data within the built environment has been derived through what could be termed ‘man-made’ or via Building Management Systems (BMS).
+The collection of most real-time data within the built environment has been derived through what could be termed ‘man-made’ or via Building Management Systems (BMS).
 One example is fire extinguishers and the reading and recording of data on the registration attached to the device.
-Currently, a technician must locate each extinguisher on a regular basis to determine when it was last tested and weighed.
+Currently, a technician must locate each extinguisher regularly to determine when it was last tested and weighed.

-With the introduction of IoT technology the humble fire extinguisher can be made to be ‘smart’.
-Sensors can alert and send an email or SMS to the building manager as soon as the pressure in the extinguisher drops below a pre-determined level or if the device is removed from its mount.
-Greater occupant safety is provided in the event of a fire requiring the use of an extinguisher with assurance it will be where it should be and in working order.
+With the introduction of IoT technology, the humble fire extinguisher can be made to be ‘smart’.
+IoT sensors can alert and send an email or SMS to the building manager as soon as the pressure in the extinguisher drops below a predetermined level, or if the device is removed from its mount.
+Thus, greater occupant safety is provided in the event of a fire requiring the use of an extinguisher with the assurance that it will be where it should be and it is in working order.

 A number of IoT devices can now be installed into the built environment.
 These devices better manage people movement and density, monitor comfort and environmental conditions and assess equipment performance.
 For example, HVAC systems in conjunction with IoT devices can help to avoid excessive energy use and alert managers to potential failures or breakdowns prior to them happening.